• Skip to main content

 If you own a high-end system, or are looking to get the best sound possible from your system, setting up your record player for wireless Bluetooth play is probably not the best option

 On the other hand, if you have a lower-end system and don’t mind a potential drop in quality as a trade-off from going wireless, then they could work for you.
+Just know that many Bluetooth record players are not great, in terms of sound quality.

 Why Would You Want A USB On A Turntable?